metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

 ```

 Performs Move-To-Front (MTF) encoding on a sequence of symbols.

-It takes one parameter: `\@symbols`, representing the sequence of symbols to be encoded.

 The function returns the encoded MTF sequence and the sorted list of unique symbols in the input data, representing the alphabet.